Medicare Supplement & Medicare Advantage Plans:

-2017 Medicare Supplement plans and rates.
-No doctor networks to fuss over.
+2023 MEDICARE SUPPLEMENT plans and rates.
+No doctor networks to fuss with.
 As long as the doctor or hospital accepts Medicare, you are able to see them.
 It’s as simple as that.
 Freedom to see any doctor or hospital in the U.S. who accepts Medicare.
-That’s about 96% of all providers nationwide.
+Over 95% of all providers nationwide.

 Medicare Advantage (HMO & PPO)

-Anthem, Blue Shield and Aetna Medicare Advantage plans are typically HMO and PPO plans depending on your County of residence.
-And usually have a $0 monthly premium which includes the Medicare Part D Rx plan at no additional cost to you.
-The Annual Open-Enrollment is from October 15 to December 7.
+2023 MEDICARE ADVANTAGE PLANS (Anthem – Blue Shield – Aetna – Health Net – UnitedHealthcare) are typically HMO style plans, with a few PPO plans depending on your County of residence.
+Most HMO’s have a $0 monthly premium which includes the Medicare Part D Rx plan at no additional cost to you.
+The Annual Open-Enrollment period starts every year on October 15 and ends December 7.

 Please use this site as a resource for plan and rate information.
 Click any of the buttons below to view the company Medicare Supplement rates in your area.
 Or better yet call me and I’ll give you the rates for the different companies and plans right over the phone.

 Medicare Part D Rx plans … You will also need to enroll in a separate Medicare part D Rx plan, which will help you pay for your prescription costs.
-A good place to start you search is right here.
+A good place to start your search is right here.
 Simply email a list of your current medications along with the dosage and frequency.
-I’ll enter the information into the Medicare system, to come up with the top 3 plans for your prescription list.
-The results will show the best three plans for coverage and cost for your medications.
-I will then email the results to you.
+I’ll run the comparison for you, the results will be emailed back to you which will be the top 3 most cost effective plans for your prescription list.

 Tobacco rates do not apply during open enrollment or guaranteed issue situations in the following states: California Colorado Illinois Louisiana Missouri New Hampshire New York* North Carolina Tennessee Vermont* Wisconsin * Tobacco rates never apply in New York, Vermont.